Computer, network, internet and other professional IT services in the Midland, Odessa and surrounding areas.

 * Use common sense.
 Don't open attachments from people you do not recognize, and be weary of attachments from people you do know.
 It is possible that they are infected and unknowingly sent you a copy of the infection.

 * Be careful what websites you visit on the Internet.
-Some of the more "questionable" websites often contain spyware.
-If you are still using Internet Explorer, it is time to consider switching to Firefox.
-Learn more on our software alternatives page.
+Some of the more “questionable” websites often contain spyware.
+If you are still using Internet Explorer, it is time to consider switching to Firefox or Chrome.

 If you can follow these recommendations, your chances of being infected with malware are greatly reduced.